 Uganda provides both medical and surgical abortion services.
-For medical abortion (MA), a combination of two drugs, Mifepristone and Misoprostol is used.
+For medical abortion (MA), a combination of two drugs, Mifepristone and Misoprostol is used or Misoprostol alone.
 Surgical procedures that are available are Manual Vacuum Aspiration (MVA) and Dilation and Evacuation (D&E).

-Post abortion care is legal and available in public and private health facilities across Uganda.iv
+Post abortion care is legal and available in public and private health facilities across Uganda.

 Misoprostol and/or the combination of Misoprostol and Mifepristone can be bought from pharmacies in Uganda; however, an accompanying prescription is required.
 Prices will vary between pharmacies.

-This is how Ma Kare abortion pills look like
+This is what Miso-Kare abortion pills look like:

-This is what Mariprist abortion pills looks like
+This is what Ma-Kare abortion pills look like:

-This is what Divabo abortion pills looks like
+This is what Avertiso abortion pills looks like.
+Price: UGX 6,000.

-This is what the Miso-kare abortion pills look like
+This is what Kontrac abortion pills looks like:

-This is what Cytotec abortion pills look like
+This is what Misoprost – 200 abortion pills look like:

-This is what the Misoprostol abortion pills look like
+This is what Cytotec abortion pills look like:

-This is what the Kontrac abortion pills look like
+This is what Mariprist abortion pills look like: